JavierCisco/Team11/README.md

 - to initiate program, run the command: 'python3 main.py' in the terminal

 # Once game has started:
+- F3: Starts Game and Countdown timer.
+It also allows user to move onto game action screen.
 - Buttons are on screen, and the keys to do certain actions are also described on the screen.
 - please click back to the game screen to keep interacting with the game
 - Use 'Escape' key to quit program